happysheep0719/Sean-s-Cheat-Sheet/algorithms/data-structure.md

 ## Array

 ## LinkedList
-_Reference: Laioffer Class 4_
+_Reference: Laioffer Class 4 & Practice4_

 **Note:**

-- Never lose the control of the head pointer of the LinkedList.
+- Never lose the control of the **head** pointer of the LinkedList.
-- When dereferencing a ListNode, ensure that pointer is not NULL.
+- When dereferencing a ListNode, ensure that pointer is not `NULL`.
-- When changing the links of the nodes, be very careful and do not lose the pointees.
+- When changing the links of the nodes, be very careful and do not lose the **reference**.

 **Coding Tricks**